 If you must secure access to specific items within the site, such as restricting access to report folders, specific reports or Office Data Connections, you can customize security permissions on an exception basis by either creating a specific security group that helps secure these items or by editing the security permissions for each item.
 All of this is accomplished by using SharePoint Server 2013 security.

 We recommend that you do not rename or delete the default sample reports or template, or their containing folders.
 When patches and service packs are released in the future, these reports and templates may be recreated.

 Office Data Connections are external files that can be used by multiple Excel reports.
 These files contain:

 - The connection information that is needed to connect and access the correct target database or OData feed.

 - The security credentials or authentication information needed to read data from the target data source.

 - The specific description of what data will be retrieved from the target database.
 This can include a SQL select query.

 Access to these files can be secured by using SharePoint Server 2013 security.
 You can also secure access to reporting data by creating separate Secure Store target applications for each account.

 Reporting in Project Online

-In Project Online, Project Web App data for reporting is only available through the OData feed.
-The OData feed must be accessed through Excel 2013.
-OData reports can be published to the Business Intelligence Center and displayed using Excel.
+In Project Online, Project Web App data for reporting is only available through the Project Online Reporting OData feed.
+The OData feed can be accessed through Excel 2013 or later.
+OData reports can be published to the Project Online Project Web App and displayed using Excel.
 Providing the Excel file is using the legacy OData import wizard for the Project Online Reporting OData feed, Excel will be able to refresh the Project Online data in the Excel file.
 For details on enabling the legacy data import wizards in Excel see this article: Data import and analysis options